takoshiobi/pokebase/README.md

 *Design*

 * Make it more interactive by addind CSS animations (add shining shadow on hover for pokemons, smoothly display pokemons on scroll)
-* Change `PokemonDescription.js`component design because it look poor now
+* Change [`PokemonDescription.js`](./src/components/PokemonDescription.js) component design because it looks poor now

 *Other*